-The Ultimate Fall Landscape Cleanup Checklist
+đ The Ultimate Fall Landscape Cleanup Checklist

+As the leaves start to fall and temperatures drop, your yard needs some seasonal TLC.
+Fall cleanup is more than just raking leavesâitâs about preparing your landscape for winter and setting it up for success next spring.
 With the right plan, you can protect your plants, enrich your soil, and keep your property looking tidy all season long.

-Here’s LawnMart’s Ultimate Fall Landscape Cleanup Checklist—your step-by-step guide to a healthy, beautiful yard before winter arrives.
+Hereâs LawnMartâs Ultimate Fall Landscape Cleanup Checklistâyour step-by-step guide to a healthy, beautiful yard before winter arrives.

+đ§č 1.
 Clear Away Debris

 Start by removing anything that could suffocate your grass or attract pests.